St. Albert (provincial electoral district): Representation history

 Tellier did not run again in the 1944 general election.
 Charles Holder made a comeback and regained the seat for Social Credit.
 Holder retired from politics in 1948.
-Social Credit incumbent Lucien Maynard moved to St. Albert from the Beaver River electoral district and won to hold the seat for his party.
-He won a second term in the 1952 election.
+Social Credit MLA Lucien Maynard moved to St. Albert from the Beaver River electoral district and won, to hold the St. Albert seat for the SC party.
+He was re-elected in the 1952 election.

-The 1955 election was won by Liberal candidate Arthur Soetaert defeating Maynard.
-He would only last a term having been defeated in the 1959 general election by Social Credit candidate Keith Everitt.
+The 1955 election was won by Liberal candidate Arthur Soetaert, who defeated Maynard.
+He only lasted one term, being defeated in the 1959 general election by Social Credit candidate Keith Everitt.
 The 1963 and 1967 elections saw Everitt hold the district.
-He would be defeated in the 1971 general election by Progressive Conservative candidate Ernest Jamison.
+He was defeated in the 1971 general election by Progressive Conservative candidate Ernest Jamison.

-Jamison held the electoral district for a second term in the 1975 general election.
-He was defeated running for the Progressive Conservative nomination in 1979 by Myrna Fyfe who went on to hold the seat in the 1979 general election for her party.
+Jamison was re-elected in the 1975 general election.
+He was defeated when running for the Progressive Conservative nomination in 1979.Myrna Fyfe won the nomination and went on to capture the seat in the 1979 general election for the P-C party.

-Fyfe ran for re-election in 1982 and won the largest majority in the history of the district.
+Fyfe ran for re-election in 1982 and won the largest majority (54.6 percent) in the history of the district.
 She ran for a third term in the 1986 general election but was defeated by NDP candidate Bryan Strong in a hotly contested race.

-Strong only stayed in office for a single term choosing not to run again in the 1989 general election.
+Strong held the seat only for a single term, choosing not to run in the 1989 general election.
 Progressive Conservative Dick Fowler picked up the seat for his party.
 Fowler ran for a second term in the 1993 election but was defeated by Liberal candidate Len Bracko.

-Bracko himself would only last a single term in office as he was defeated in the 1997 general election by Progressive Conservative candidate Mary O'Neill in the closest race of the election winning by just 16 votes.
-O'Neill would win a second term in the 2001 general election.
+Bracko himself only lasted a single term in the seat.
+He was defeated in the 1997 general election by Progressive Conservative candidate Mary O'Neill in the closest race of the election, winning by just 16 votes.
+O'Neill was re-elected in the 2001 general election.